akhodakivskiy/akhodakivskiy.github.io/_posts/2012-12-11-private-implementation-forward-declaration.markdown

   can safely change the implementation, add/remove private members and methods, and have an interface that's compatible with previous versions.

+There some drawback as well

-The only drawback from applying the Private Implementation pattern is a slight increase in memory allocation - from 12 bytes more per object depending on the platform .
+- There is a slight increase in memory allocation - from 12 bytes per object depending on the platform.
+- Everything that belongs to the Private Implementation will be allocated on the heap.
+Heap allocation is usually much more expensive than stack allocation.
+Frequent and long lasting heap allocations often lead to dramatic memory framentation further decreasing performance.
+- There is additional pointer indirection every time Private Implementation member or method is accessed.

 #### Conclusion